It was an early start this morning for CSA day, so work started at

 with tomato sauce, fresh mozzarella, and kale on one and sautéed onions on the

 other.
 Mmmmm.
-I rode my bike alongside Kenya while the pizza was cooking.
-As advice for cross-training, my coach told me
+I rode my bike alongside Kenya Kenya

 It’s been one of the longer days, so I’m ready to hit the sack.